Absalom Jones: Early life

-By 1778 Absalom had purchased his wife's freedom so that their children would be free; he asked for aid by donations and loans.
-(According to colonial law, children took the status of their mother, so children born to slave women were born enslaved.)
-Absalom also wrote to his master seeking his own freedom, but was initially denied.
+By 1778, Absalom had purchased his wife's freedom so their children would be free; he asked for aid by donations and loans.
+(According to colonial law, children took the status of their mother, so children born to enslaved women were enslaved from birth.)
+Absalom also wrote to his enslaver seeking his freedom but was initially denied.
 In 1784, however, Wynkoop manumitted him, inspired by revolutionary ideals.
 Absalom took the surname "Jones" as an indication of his American identity.